10110001111/About-Me/README.md

 - I’m currently working in the capacity of a **Network Security Engineer**.

-- I’m looking to collaborate on **Networking, Cloud, and Cybersecurity** related projects.
+- I’m looking to collaborate on **Networking, Cloud, Cybersecurity, AI, and Cryptography** related projects.

 <h3 align="left">Connect with me:</h3>